 Usually, when farmers produce the products, they need the means to transport them in safe secondary packaging that would ensure that their produce can reach the markets in the best quality possible.
 Silafrica’s Group Executive Director, Akshay Shah states, “The thought process behind the crates’ unique design will be able to prevent damage to the fresh farm produce, ensuring that it arrives to the end consumers safe and sound.”

 For Silafrica, it is the commitment to create value for their customers from technology leadership, circular economy and performance delivery that is the motivation in adopting the Smart Crate technology.
-The recyclable crates are in line with Silafrica’s goal of creating a circular economy that protects the environment and makes intentional sustainable decisions that aim to minimize waste and conserve our limited resources in our environment.
+The recyclable smart crates we manufacture in Kenya are in line with Silafrica’s goal of creating a circular economy that protects the environment and makes intentional sustainable decisions that aim to minimize waste and conserve our limited resources in our environment.
 At the heart of the circular economy concept is the aim to keep materials in an infinite circular reuse and recycle flow with minimum waste of energy and water resources.
 It helps keep products in use while making sure that they are completely recyclable at the end of their lifecycle.
 This means that there is inherently no need for creating new secondary packaging every time the product is ready to be transported.

 This is an important milestone for all of us because it relay’s the manufacturing industry’s dedication to actively take part in using the environment’s limited resources sustainably.
 The farm produce can arrive to our shops and homes in the best quality possible with minimal losses, which means a win-win for the farmers and consumers.
 The reusing, plus recycling, means that we are taking the necessary steps that will enable us to leave the environment better than we found it while gaining from its resources sustainably in the process.